 I have been thinking about why some emails are successful and others are not.
 There are emails that make you want to continue doing business with the sender and there are those that make you want to complain about the sender’s company to anyone willing to listen to you.

-There is so much written about email etiquette and how to communicate effectively in emails.
-And it is true that these five things are all-important when writing emails:
+written about email etiquette and how to communicate effectively in emails.
+And it is true that these five things are all-important when

 - Attention must be paid to spelling, grammar and punctuation.

 - An appropriate greeting and sign-off must be included.

 - Your subject line should be clear and pertinent.